pfirmstone/JGDMS/integrationtests/README.txt

-This file describes the steps one can take to build and run the tests provided under the 'qatests' directory of the river distribution.
+This file describes the steps one can take to build and run the tests provided under the 'integrationtests' directory of Apache River.
 Note that the steps outlined here assume a unix or linux based system with access to the GNU make utility.

-Wherever the tokens '<jtskTrunk>' or '<qatestsTrunk>' appear in this document, one should take this to represent, respectively, the paths of the trunk in the 'jtsk' working directory and the 'qatests' working directory under which the river distribution has been checked out from subversion.

-For example, consider the directory paths used in the first section below, in which source checkout is discussed,

 1. CHECKOUT